imurchie/lattice/rationale.md

   - bootstrapped the React code with [Create React App](https://create-react-app.dev/) though adjusted file structure to fit better into also having the Node.js server in the same repo.
+- web server: [fastify](https://www.fastify.io/), mostly because I've been wanting to try it out, as an alternative to [express](https://expressjs.com/), which is a little long in the tooth.
+Fastify has an acceptable license ([MIT](https://opensource.org/licenses/MIT)) and active development but not ridiculous updates to have to manage.